 Research shows that when 3- and 4-year-olds are engaged in quality preschool programs, they are better prepared for later learning.
 They have better oral language and reading readiness skills, have fewer referrals for remedial classes or special education, and are less likely to repeat classes

 The FSSD Special Education Preschool program serves the needs of three- to five-year-old children who have developmental delays.
 The service delivery model is a school-based program and includes positive peer role models in each Special Education Preschool class.
 Eligible students must be 4 years old by August 15 and reside in or have a parent employed in the Franklin Special School District.
 The school day is 6 hours per day, Monday through Friday.
 The inclusion model provides a wide range of learning opportunities and the least restrictive environment that is both stimulating and challenging for both groups of children.
 The program also promotes belonging, friendships, understanding and acceptance of others who are different.

 For more information, visit FSSD Special Populations online.

 Franklin Special School District’s childcare center, WeeMAC, is open year-round for children ages 6 weeks to 5 years, offering them a nurturing and caring environment in which they can grow and learn.
-It is licensed by the Tennessee Department of Education’s Office of Early Learning.
+It is licensed by the Tennessee Department of Education.
 It was created to care for the children of employees and their families, but also accepts families who do not have relatives working in the district.
 Tuition is comparable to other childcare facilities in the area and the program is self-sustaining.